Day 54: Ordway to Pueblo

 After the bike shop, we stopped by Shamrock Brewing Company to get a late lunch.
 I had some excellent fish and chips and a root beer from the tap.

-Once we got back to Maureen’s I did my laundry and browsed a book that Maureen had called The History of Cycling in Fifty Bikes.
+Once we got back to Maureen’s I did my laundry and browsed a book that Maureen had on her bookshelf called The History of Cycling in Fifty Bikes.
 It was an interesting book and I learned that the English had pioneered many early bicycles.

 I went to bed around 10:30 PM last night.
 Today, I’m going to take a full rest day.
 Haven’t done that since Lookout, Kentucky.
 Joe will plan out his route going back to Ohio.
 Sandra will arrive some time today and join me for a day or two starting tomorrow.
 I just had oatmeal and tea for breakfast, thanks to Maureen.
 Joe and I will go out soon to explore more of Pueblo.